Twelver Shi'ism: Tawalla and Tabarru'

 Love of Muhammad is incumbent upon all Muslims and is the key for the love of God.
 To love God needs that God love the one and God does not love the one who does not love his messengers.

-Commanding what is just and Forbidding what is evil

-In addition to leading a virtuous life, a Muslim should enjoin all other Muslims to do the same and to avoid all vices prohibited.

-Clergy and taqlid
+Clergy and Marja

+Twelver Shia seminary students attending a festival.

 Generally, clergy in Twelver Shi'a have exerted much more authority in their religious community than the Sunni ulema in theirs.
-Usooli and Akhbari Shia Twelver Muslims believe that the study of Islamic literature is a continual process, and is necessary for identifying all of God's laws.
+Usooli and Akhbari Twelver ShiaMuslims believe that the study of Islamic literature is a continual process, and is necessary for identifying all of God's laws.
 Twelver Shia Muslims believe that the process of finding God's laws from the available Islamic literature will facilitate in dealing with any circumstance.
 They believe that they can interpret the Qur'an and the Twelver Shi'a traditions with the same authority as their predecessors.
 This process of ijtihad has provided a means to deal with current issues from an Islamic perspective.